Cybertech Europe 2026-IT Industry Official Media Partner

 The group uses variations of Phobos ransomware and is particularly known for focusing on data theft and disclosure, rather than classic file encryption.

-In September 2024, 8Base claimed that they had compromised Volkswagen's network and downloaded a large amount of internal documents.
+In September 2024, it was claimed 8Base that they had compromised Volkswagen's network and downloaded a large amount of internal documents.

 The attackers threatened to release the material on September 26, three days after the alleged exfiltration.